-- No new external borrowing to finance capital expenditure. - Temporarily use internal balances from the overall council cash balances in advance of their designated use. - Review opportunities to repay debt. - Re-profiled MRP in 2020/21 to be commensurate with the average age of assets funded from borrowing and delay the impact on the revenue budget.
+- No new external borrowing to finance capital expenditure unless a scenario arises where external borrowing is more favourable than using internal borrowing.
+The balance between internal and external borrowing will be managed proactively, with the intention of minimising long-term financing costs. - Temporarily use internal balances from the overall council cash balances in advance of their designated use. - Review opportunities to repay debt. - Re-profiled MRP in 2020/21 to be commensurate with the average age of assets funded from borrowing and delay the impact on the revenue budget.
 It should be noted that this does not reduce the amount to be set aside but delays the period over which it is to be paid.